 Poker Hand Rankings

 Outlined below are the classic poker hand rankings for high-card games like Texas Hold’em, Stud, Omaha, and 5-card draw.
-There are also hi-lo variations of Omaha and Stud that use qualifying low hand rankings to determine who will split the pot, but I don’t particularly like to play any game that makes me split with the best hand.
+There are also high-low variations of Omaha and Stud that use qualifying low hand rankings to determine who will split the pot, but I don’t particularly like to play any game that makes me split with the best hand.

 This all may sound complicated, but take a look at the following chart and you’ll get the hang of it.
-A good way to get familiar with “what beats what” is to download the software and play for play money at one of these online poker sites.
+A good way to get familiar with “what beats what” is to download online poker software and play for play money.

 |Flush||5 cards of the same suit.
-Flushes are ranked by their highest suited card (ex: an Ace-high flush is the best flush, and it beats a King-high flush or any other flushes)|
+Flushes are ranked by their highest suited card (an Ace-high flush is the best flush, and it beats a King-high flush or any other flushes)|

-|High Card||If no player holds at least one pair, the high card wins at the showdown.
+|High Card||If no player holds at least one pair the high card wins at the showdown.
 Holding an Ace would give you the best high-card hand.|

 One of the few Royal Flushes I have ever made playing poker, circa 2007 on the fantastic old Full Tilt Poker software.
 Lucky me – he has a full house as well.

 Back to Poker Strategy